Russia rebuffs 'meddling' European court ruling on same-sex unions | Law-Order

 Gay marriage is not legal in Russia.
 "The ruling, which tries to make Russia register same-sex marriages, contradicts the foundations of Russian rule of law and morality," said Vasily Piskarev, a lawmaker who heads a parliamentary commission dedicated to investigating foreign interference.

+"The wording in the constitution is absolutely unambiguous and there is an unambiguous number of Russian citizens who support this unambiguous position," he said.
 Putin, a former KGB officer, has aligned himself closely with the Russian Orthodox Church in his more than 20 years in power.
-He has said that while he is in the Kremlin Russia will not legalise gay marriage.
+He has said that while he is in the Kremlin, Russia will not legalise gay marriage.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)